manishshettym/manishshettym.github.io/index.md

 ## About Me

 <img class="profile-picture" src="./images/dpForAll.png">
-I am a PhD student at <a href="https://www.berkeley.edu/">UC Berkeley</a> in the <a href="https://ps.berkeley.edu/">Programming Systems</a> group and the <a href="https://sky.cs.berkeley.edu/">Sky Lab</a> advised by <a href="https://people.eecs.berkeley.edu/~ksen">Koushik Sen</a>.
-I broadly research techniques and design systems for expressive and reliable programming.
+I am a PhD student at <a href="https://www.berkeley.edu/">UC Berkeley</a> in the

-## Research Interest
+<a href="https://ps.berkeley.edu/">Programming Systems</a> group and the <a href="https://sky.cs.berkeley.edu/">Sky

-I am interested in Programming Languages and Software Engineering, specifically, in tools for program synthesis and analysis.
+Lab</a> advised by <a href="https://people.eecs.berkeley.edu/~ksen">Koushik Sen</a>.
+I broadly research techniques at the intersection of Programming Languages, Software Engineering, and AI.

-Currently, my work is motivated by abstractions for programs that aid systems to reason about code by introducing either structure (graphs) or semantics (language constructs).
+My research involves **improving software reliability in the age of large-language models (LLM) and Agents**.
-This interest naturally touches language models (LLM) and ML4Code as means to learn/use these abstractions.
+I approach this from two angles: (1) building better evaluation platforms and (2) introducing guardrails such as search and assertions.
+A key piece of my work is *breathing life into static codebases*, enabling program analysis and training better code LLMs with execution awareness.

-Previously, I worked at <a href="https://www.microsoft.com/en-us/research/">Microsoft Research (MSR)</a> in the <a href="https://www.microsoft.com/en-us/research/theme/systems/">Programming Languages and Systems Group</a> on developer and debugging tools for system reliability.
+Previously, I worked at <a href="https://www.microsoft.com/en-us/research/">Microsoft Research (MSR)</a> in the <a href="https://www.microsoft.com/en-us/research/theme/systems/">Programming Languages and Systems Group</a> on developer and debugging tools for cloud reliability.

 <span style="font-size: small;">
   *If you'd like to collaborate, drop me an email at: manishs@berkeley.edu*